Optimize your fulfillment operation with multi carrier shipping software

 • “Ship to Deliver” is averaging over 7 days now, when it used to be under 3, which suggests the recent shift to a USPS injection shipping method to cut costs might not be worth it.

 Diagnostic analytics are most often used to assess root causes of past output or outcomes.
-They tend to be more a tool you use on a specific problem versus a regular measurement over time, like descriptive analytics.
-You will see them deployed to understand what went wrong if a particular outcome was unexpected..
+They tend to be more of a tool you use on a specific problem versus a regular measurement over time, like descriptive analytics.
+You will see them deployed to understand what went wrong if a particular outcome was unexpected.

 One of the more interesting areas we see diagnostics analytics is within simulation exercises.
 Few people have the bandwidth to do these exercises on their own, but they can be useful when available.
-A specific scenario can be played out via a simulation in order to create the upside of diagnostic data without the downside of a real-life negative outcome.
+A specific scenario can be played out via a simulation in order to create the upside of diagnostic supply chain data without the downside of a real-life negative outcome.
 Simulating a pandemic to diagnose the impact on customer demand or supplier lead time sure would have been useful to do in January 2020!

 Predictive

-Predictive analytics explain what will happen.
+Supply chain predictive analytics explain what will happen in the future.
 Examples:

 • Demand forecasting